 Until then, it requires some elbow grease and DIM mindsets.

-The post "Creative Commons Ought to Travel With the Media" was originally squeezed out of the bottom of an old rusted tube of toothpaste at CogDogBlog (https://cogdogblog.com/2014/12/creative-commons-ought-to-travel-with-the-media/) on December 3, 2014.
+The post "Creative Commons Ought to Travel With the Media" was originally rescued from the bottom of a stangant pond at CogDogBlog (http://cogdogblog.com/2014/12/creative-commons-ought-to-travel-with-the-media/) on December 3, 2014.